-Enable or disable Auto Create System users (Using SAML login).
+Enable or disable Auto Create Artifactory Users (Using SAML login).
 If enabled, new users will persist in the database.

-Enable or disable Allow Users Access to Profile.
+Enable or disable Allow Created Users Access to Profile Page.
 If enabled users will be able to access their profile without having to provide a password.

 Provide the SAML Login URL and SAML Logout URL.

 SAML Logout URL